 Content Modeling Tool

-When developing your headless web application, you may find that you need to add extra content fields or custom post types.
-This often requires cobbling together and configuring several separate plugins to accomplish.
-For example, you could pair the Advanced Custom Fields plugin to add the custom fields and the ACF to REST API plugin to properly structure the API calls or a WPGraphQL extension.
+When developing your headless web application, you may find that you need to add extra content fields or post types.
+The Advanced Custom Fields plugin allows developers to easily create custom content models and custom fields.

 When using WordPress, there are always tons of options for what plugins are available.
 The general rule for headless WordPress is that as long as a plugin does not touch the frontend of the WordPress site then it will work normally.

-Our recommendation: FaustWP and whatever else you need!
+Our recommendation: Faust.js and whatever else you need!